 #3.
 Free from Gluten, rBGH, GMO, Dairy and Ractopamine

-If you’re looking to lose weight or to build a leaner and more toned figure, gluten is not your best friend.
-The fact that Vitals Protein is gluten-free makes this supplement highly attractive from all angles be it weight loss or muscle building.
+If you’re looking to lose weight or build a leaner and more toned figure, then gluten is not your best friend.
+The fact that Vitals Protein is gluten-free makes this dietary supplement highly attractive from all angles, whether it’s weight loss or muscle building.

 It’s also nice to know that a collagen peptide supplement that derives from bovine hide does not contain artificial hormones that can be damaging to our health!